sustrik/libdill/tutorial-protocol.md

 ## Step 8: Initial handshake

 Let's say we want to support mutliple versions of quux protocol.
-When a quux connection is established peers will exchange their version numbers and if they don't match, they will fail.
+When a quux connection is established peers will exchange their version numbers and if those don't match, protocol initialization will fail.

-In fact, we don't even need proper handshake for that.
+In fact, we don't even need proper handshake.
 Each peer can simply send its version number and wait for version number from the other party.
 We'll do this work in `quux_attach()` function.

-And given that sending and receiving are blocking operations `quux_attach()` will become a blocking operation itself:
+Given that sending and receiving are blocking operations `quux_attach()` will become a blocking operation itself and will accept a deadline parameter:

 ```c
 int quux_attach(int u, int64_t deadline) {